 What security is required?

-Rules, Section 7100.70 (c)(3).)
-Each year upon application for renewal of the self-insurance privilege, the security requirement is evaluated and may be adjusted if necessary based on new information in the renewal application.
+Commission Rules, Section 9100.40 (c)(3).)
+Each year upon application for renewal of the self-insurance privilege, the security requirement is evaluated and may be adjusted, if necessary, based on information in the renewal application.
 The Board has set the minimum security requirement at $200,000.
 An employer that has been self-insured for a minimum of three consecutive years and earns a total score of 18 on the financial ratios for three consecutive audited years is not required to furnish security.

 What form of security is acceptable?